TanjaKec/dsbootc/content/general/Syllabus/_index.en.md

 **What you will learn:**

-* Concept of statistical distribution
+* The concept of statistical distribution
 * Exploring different data types
 * Common data-analysis methodology; hypothesis testing
 * To investigate relationships between M and A variables